 I was busy and I told myself that I didn’t have an option.
 I said yes to every shift that was offered to me because I “needed the money” and besides—I wasn’t the type of person to say no to work.
 (I didn’t really need the money, I needed to stop spending so much, but that’s not the point of this story.)

 The real truth—one that I struggled to admit to myself at the time— is that I had very few friends.
-There was no one to meet for coffee, no one to go dancing with on Saturday nights, no one to study with for my exams.
+There was no one to meet for coffee, no one to go dancing with on Saturday nights, and no one to study with for my exams.

 It was easier to work every weekend and to applaud myself for being such a hard worker than to deal with the discomfort of sitting home alone on a Saturday night.